kumu/docs/guides/layouts/scatter.md

 ## Set up your scatter plot

-To apply the scatter layout to your map, the first step is to add `layout: scatter` to your `@settings`.
+To apply the scatter layout to your map, the first step is to open the [Advanced Editor](/overview/view-editors.html#advanced-editor) add `layout: scatter` to your `@settings`.

 ```
 @settings {